 As noted elsewhere on this website, digital audio processing an handling in newer transceivers such as the Kenwood TS-590 is relatively easy to implement due to the presence of a digital audio path between the transceiver and a PC.
 Accomplishing these techniques with older transceivers such as the Kenwood TS-870S, although doable, is somewhat more problematic.
 Nonetheless, the advantages justify doing so.
 This article was created to share setup information and lessons learned and in intended for other hams who are considering this approach as an effective alternative to hardware based external transmit audio processing.

-Note: Hams who prefer not to invest in a USB microphone may want to consider using their favorite conventional microphone together with a external USB audio interface such as the Focusrite Scarlett Solo.
-This device inputs your mic output audio into the front panel XLR connector, thence routed as digital audio to your software based processing system via a USB cable.
-Processed audio is then routed from the PC back to the interface via the same USB cable, thence converted back to analog audio before being outputted to the rear panel left and right channel rca jacks which are connectedt to the microphone input connector on the front of the 870 via a splitter patch Y Cable - 1 XLR Male to 2 RCA Male such as the one described HERE.
+Note: Hams who prefer not to invest in a USB microphone may want to consider using their favorite conventional microphone together with an external USB audio interface such as the Focusrite Scarlett Solo.
+This device inputs your mic output audio into the front panel XLR connector thence routed as digital audio to your software-based processing system via a USB cable.
+Processed audio is then routed from the PC back to the interface via the same USB cable, thence converted back to analog audio before being outputted to the rear panel left and right channel rca jacks which are connected to the microphone input connector on the front of the 870 via a splitter patch Y Cable - 1 XLR Male to 2 RCA Male such as the one described HERE.

 Microphone audio routing scheme

 The NT-USB is ideally suited for recording musical performances in addition to spoken word applications such as podcasting, voice-overs, and amateur radio

 The microphone is fully compatible with all mainstream recording applications on both Windows and Mac OS based computers, as well as the Apple iPad using RODE Rec, GarageBand, or any other recording app that accepts an external microphone.